Samsung/tizen-docs/docs/application/tizen-studio-0/setup/prerequisites.md

-# Prerequisites for the Tizen Studio
+# Prerequisites for Tizen Studio

-Check the following prerequisites before attempting to install the Tizen Studio.
+Check the following prerequisites before attempting to install Tizen Studio.

 ## Java Development Kit (JDK) Requirements
+> **Note**
+>
+> There is no JDK prerequisite for Tizen Studio 3.7 and higher.

-You must install Oracle Java Development Kit (JDK) 8, JDK 9, or OpenJDK 10 to use the Tizen Studio.
+You must install Oracle Java Development Kit (JDK) 8 or OpenJDK 12 for Tizen Studio 3.5 and Tizen Studio 3.6.

 Follow these instructions to install the appropriate JDK version for your system: